adupayra/GameOfLifeBenchmark/README.md

 ![image](https://user-images.githubusercontent.com/55114282/228109786-81969afd-76bb-4b01-a239-b13f8d9b37d9.png)

 We can see expected results:
-Mono thread CPU is the slowest, followed by the method using Parallel Patterns Library, then CPU multithreading without threadpool, followed by the version using a threadpool, with finally the GPU accelerated version. <br> <br>
+Mono thread CPU is the slowest, followed by the method using Parallel Patterns Library, then CPU multithreading without threadpool, followed by the version using a threadpool, with finally the GPU accelerated version.<br>
+We can also notice that the alternative algorithm is giving very poor results. <br> <br>

 Regarding the GPU acceleration threads per blocks comparison, here is a benchmark example:
 ![image](https://user-images.githubusercontent.com/55114282/228110085-9d325bed-773d-4e9e-a27a-af27a37a9f00.png)